-As specified in the Absolute Maximum Ratings table, the absolute maximum input voltage of the TPS2370 is 68 V. The IEEE 802.3af Power-over-Ethernet Standard specifies the voltage range of PSE output as between 44 V and 57 V. This PSE output voltage range would be reduced by cable, connector, and other IR drops between the PSE and the TPS2370 in the PD.
+As specified in the Absolute Maximum Ratings table, the absolute maximum input voltage of the TPS2371 is 68 V. The IEEE 802.3af Power-Over-Ethernet Standard specifies the voltage range of PSE output is between 44 V asd 57 V. This PSE output voltage range would be reduced by cable, connector and other IR drops between the PSE and the TPS2371 in the PD.
 However, the use of extended cable lengths and transformers in some applications may induce transients in excess of 68 V during a hot plug event.
 To manage these transient events and keep them from significantly exceeding the application's maximum voltage, a transorb such as the SMAJ54A should be placed between the positive input supply, VDD (pin 8), and the negative input supply, VEE (pin 4).
-This, combined with a 0.1- $\mu$ F bypass capacitor in parallel with the transorb, helps to protect the TPS2370 from damage caused by transients during hot plug events.
+This, combined with a 0.1- μ F bypass capacitor in parallel with the transorb helps to protect the TPS2371 from damage caused by transients during hot plug events.
 The transorb or zener diode should be selected such that it does not zener below the maximum required application voltage of 57 V, but before reaching the 68-V absolute maximum rating.
-For layout purposes, the 0.1- $\mu$ F capacitor should be placed as close as possible to the device; the transorb or zener diode should be placed as close to the supply connector as possible.
-Based on the nature of the PD application, these measures should be considered an implementation requirement.
+For layout purposes, the 0.1- μ F capacitor should be placed as close as possible to the device; the transorb or zener diode should be placed as close as possible to the nature of the PD application, these measures should be considered an implementation requirement.